Music of the Mana series: Original Soundtrack

 Seiken Densetsu / Legend of Mana Original Soundtrack is a soundtrack album of music from Legend of Mana, composed by Yoko Shimomura.
 The soundtrack features 55 tracks on 2 discs and spans a duration of 2:10:37.
 It includes "Song of Mana", sung by Swedish vocalist Annika Ljungberg.
 The song was later made available on the Square Vocal Collection album in 2001.
 The music covers many styles including piano, hard rock, and techno.
 The soundtrack was published by DigiCube on July 23, 1999, with the catalog number SSCX-10034, and reprinted by Square Enix on October 20, 2004, with the catalog numbers SQEX-10036~7.

 The album reached #65 on the Japan Oricon charts and stayed there for two weeks.
-Patrick Gann of RPGFan heavily praised it, saying, "It is simply amazing.
-The synth quality, the composition quality...
-Everything about it, quality."
-He cited the "town" themes as Shimomura's weakest, but said that the more "emotional" pieces were much better.
+Patrick Gann of RPGFan heavily praised it, and cited the "town" themes as Shimomura's weakest, but said that the more "emotional" pieces were much better.
 Gann also noted Ljungberg as an "amazing" vocalist.
 RPGamer's review of the album was also praising, calling the composition "excellent", the sound quality "superb", and that it kept the "atmosphere" of previous Mana game soundtracks.